sndirsch/sndirsch.github.io/_posts/2025-07-16-nvidia-drivers.markdown

 zypper repos -u | grep https://download.nvidia.com/suse
 {% endhighlight %}

-If the output is empty add the repository now:
+Verify that the repository is enabled.
+If the output was empty add the repository now:

 {% highlight shell %}
 # Leap 15.6